 Although many of these changes and ideas were coming even before the pandemic, the way we are all obligated to behave under these unusual circumstances has accelerated their introduction to the market.
 The biggest factor to affect these pivots is the change in customer behavior.
 The customer has changed, expecting more flexibility, comfort, and the ability to do everything from home, having nearly the same experience as when they used to go out to crowded places.
 Technologies like bots, drones, AI, VR, and AR, are here to provide this.

-Here are some of the emerging business models that came out of the coronavirus pandemic.
+Here are some new, and emerging business model examples in 2021 that came out of the coronavirus pandemic.

 Now that people are more lonely than ever, they have the biggest need for love and affection.
 Pandemic loneliness is a real thing.
 According to “The Pandemic Effect: A Social Isolation Report,” two-thirds of adults are experiencing social isolation, while 66% state that they have increased anxiety levels during the pandemic.

-Dating apps are booming during the pandemic.
-For example, over the second quarter of 2020, Match Group saw a 15% rise in new subscribers and since March, the Match app alone saw a 40% increase in activity.
+Online dating apps and sites are booming during the pandemic.
+So what are some of the best online dating sites gaining momentum?
+Well, over the second quarter of 2020, Match Group saw a 15% rise in new subscribers and since March, the Match app alone saw a 40% increase in activity.
 What is more, Bumble’s video calls have risen by 70%.

 The founders of the app, Daniel Ahmadizadeh and Christopher Smeder bought the domain on March 8 and launched the app on March 15.
 If you go to their website, you’ll see that they are currently at their “full matching capacity,” offering a waiting list for those who want to date with a social distance.